rwdled/Reading_Inventory_V2/my-app/SECURITY_SETUP.md

    - Confirm Password
    - Department
    - Role (Staff or Admin)
+   - **Admin Keyword**: If selecting "Admin" role, enter the special keyword: `nickleback`

 2. **Login**: Click "Login" and enter email/password

 3. **Features**:
    - Staff can add new books to the catalog
    - Admin has additional management capabilities
+   - **Admin Access**: Only users with the correct admin keyword can become admins

 ## Security Features